drnl/ai-recipe-generator/README.md

 # React + TypeScript + Vite
+# IMPORTANT: I am just adding some comment here so I can try the GIT integration

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.